- Home

 Graduate student job hunting

-There are, of course, many different patterns when it comes to finding employment for graduate students.
-Like undergraduates, you can start by attending information sessions and seminars, get a job at a research institute or university-affiliated institution, or get a doctorate and work as a researcher.
-In any case, what makes graduate students different from undergraduates in their job hunting is that they can make use of the specialized knowledge they learned in graduate school more than undergraduates
+There are, of course, many different ways to find employment as a graduate student.
+Like undergraduates, some start by attending information sessions and seminars; others work at research institutes or university-affiliated institutions; and others obtain a doctorate and work as a researcher.
+What sets graduate students apart from undergraduates is that they can utilize the specialized knowledge they acquired in graduate school more than undergraduates.
+Graduate

-Graduate school allows you to study a specialized field in greater depth and for longer than undergraduate studies, so you will be expected to apply that knowledge to your work.
-The further you go to graduate school, the more you may be evaluated favorably in terms of how diligently you have studied, but at the same time, the level of expectation is higher.
-It is important to set your sights firmly on your goal and start planning your schedule early so that you can balance your research and job hunting
+school allows students to study a specialized field in greater depth and for longer than undergraduates, so they are expected to apply that knowledge to their work.
+While the more you advance to graduate school, the more you may be recognized for your diligent study, but the level of expectation also increases.
+It's important to clearly define your goal and start planning your schedule early so you can balance your research and job search.

-Unlike in the past, it is rare to get a job offer immediately through a faculty member's introduction, but depending on the company you are applying to, you may be asked for a recommendation from your supervisor, especially for research positions, so it is best to maintain as good a relationship as possible with your faculty members.
-Make full use of them, including alumni from the lab, as a window for information
+Unlike in the past, it's rare to receive a job offer based solely on a faculty recommendation.
+However, depending on the company you apply to, you may be required to provide a recommendation from your supervisor, especially for research positions.
+Therefore, it's best to maintain good relationships with faculty members.
+Make full use of graduate schools, including alumni from your lab, as a gateway to information.

 Job hunting season